sm64pc/sm64ex/enhancements/README.md

 The following enhancements are included in this directory:

-## Crash Screen - `crash.patch`

-This enhancement provides a crash screen that is displayed when the code throws a hardware exception.
-This may be useful for diagnosing crashes in game code.

 ## Debug Box - `debug_box.patch`

 This allows you to draw 3D boxes for debugging purposes.

 Call the `debug_box` function whenever you want to draw one. `debug_box` by default takes two arguments: a center and bounds vec3f.
 This will draw a box starting from the point (center - bounds) to (center + bounds).
 Use `debug_box_rot` to draw a box rotated in the xz-plane.
 If you want to draw a box by specifying min and max points, use `debug_box_pos` instead.

-## FPS Counter - `fps.patch`

-This patch provides an in-game FPS counter to measure the frame rate.

-## iQue Player Support - `ique_support.patch`

-This enhancement allows the same ROM to work on both the Nintendo 64 and the iQue Player.

-## Memory Expansion Pak Error Screen - `mem_error_screen.patch`

-Use this patch if your game requires over 4 MB of memory and requires the Expansion Pak.
-If the Expansion Pak is not present, an error message will be shown on startup.

 ## Demo Input Recorder - `record_demo.patch`